Advertiser Disclosure

 Need help booking?
 Read our guide to help you book British Airways first class using points.

-28. Fly to Hawaii on Delta in Economy From the Continental U.S. (Flying Blue)
+27. Fly to Hawaii on Delta in Economy From the Continental U.S. (Flying Blue)

 Finding Delta Air Lines award travel with Chase Ultimate Rewards points is perhaps a little more difficult than other options, but it’s possible.
 Air France and KLM have a shared loyalty program called Flying Blue that can be used to book on Delta.

 A great redemption using Flying Blue miles is for a flight from the continental U.S. to Hawaii.
 A round-trip ticket in economy will only cost 37,000 Flying Blue miles and about $10 in fees.
-Flights from the East Coast U.S. can easily cost over $500 round-trip, so this is a great value redemption that doesn’t require a bunch of miles!
+Flights from the East Coast U.S. can easily cost over $500 round-trip, so this is a great-value redemption that doesn’t require a bunch of miles!

-Flying Blue also partners with the other big rewards programs: Amex Membership Rewards, Bilt Rewards, Capital One Miles, Citi ThankYou Rewards, and Marriott Bonvoy.
+Flying Blue also partners with other big rewards programs: Amex Membership Rewards, Bilt Rewards, Capital One Miles, Citi ThankYou Rewards, and Marriott Bonvoy.

 If business class or first class is more your style, you can also book Delta One flights with Flying Blue miles.